7 Magical Boutique Hotels in Cornwall You’ll Love

 The spectacular Lewinnick Lodge

-In the mornings, enjoy a delicious, locally produced breakfast.
-If you don’t want to stray too far, the restaurant on-site offers lunch and dinner too.
-Their fresh seafood dishes are particularly popular.
-Afterwards, relax in the beer garden to wind down a perfect evening.
+In the mornings, enjoy a delicious, locally produced breakfast (served from 8am).
+If you don’t want to stray too far, the restaurant on-site still offers lunch and dinner too, and fresh seafood dishes remain particularly popular — think monkfish katsu and Cornish mussels.
+Afterwards, relax in the beer garden to wind down a perfect evening; dogs on leads are welcome in the bar and outdoor areas.

 ⇒ Read review on TripadvisorBook Now